Elektrobit/crinit/doc/adr/adr-cgroups-assigning-processes.md

 The following assumptions have been made in the decision process:
 * A process started by crinit get assigned only once to a cgroup, no live migration of processes to other cgroups
-* cgroups are made available by some other process

 ## Considered Alternatives